 Les O’Grady, Director & Head Brewer, Neptune Brewery

 Plumage Archer is a distinctive yet subtle barley.
-It gives beers a clean and crisp finish, while the malt imparts a gentle grain flavour, giving more caramel and sweetness in stronger beers, and a pleasant fruity aroma of apricots and pear, and so while it’s a heritage barley that can bring authenticity to traditional recipes, it’s also the ideal base malt for hop-forward beers, whether a Golden Ale, a Pale Ale or a Hazy IPA.
-The malt’s fruitiness, plus a nice underlying grassiness, also makes Plumage Archer an excellent choice with Sours, Fruit Beers, Saisons and Mixed-Fermentation beers––it’s a great all-rounder of a malt.
+It gives beers a clean and crisp finish.
+At the same time, the malt imparts a gentle grain flavour, giving more caramel and sweetness in stronger beers, and a pleasant fruity aroma of apricots and pear.
+So while it’s a heritage barley that can bring authenticity to traditional recipes, it’s also the ideal base malt for hop-forward beers, whether a Golden Ale, a Pale Ale, or a Hazy IPA.
+The malt’s fruitiness, plus a pleasant underlying grassiness, also makes Plumage Archer an excellent choice with Sours, Fruit Beers, Saisons, and Mixed-Fermentation beers–it’s a great all-rounder of a malt.

 And Plumage Archer malt isn’t just for brewers: craft-distilled whisky we’ve sampled containing the malt gives beautiful tones of apricot and orange in a clean, delicate spirit.

-Want to find out more about this malt?
-Read more about Plumage Archer Malt, its flavours, as well as some recipes our brewers have put together.
-If you would like to talk to any of the team about the malt, please get in touch, and one of our team will get back to you.
+Read more about our heritage malts, their flavors, and some recipes our brewers have put together.
+If you would like to talk to any of the team about heritage malts, please get in touch, and one of our team members will get back to you.

 Plumage Archer malt, in contrast to Chevallier has enzyme levels more in keeping with a modern base malt.
 Aim for a low mash temperature to fully attenuate or mash at a higher temperature and shorten the stand to provide plenty of body and residual dextrins in a bold, fruit forward hazy IPA.